pds-data-dictionaries/ldd-spectral/README.md

 The Spectral Discipline Dictionary provides classes used to define the spectral characteristics of light spectra (frequency, wavelength, or wavenumber).

+## Steward

+The current steward for this dictionary, and your primary point of contact for questions and requests, is Anne Raugh (@acraugh), located at the Small Bodies Node at the University of Maryland.

 ## Namespace

 The namespace for the Spectral Discipline Dictionary is: